FREQUENTLY ASKED QUESTIONS

 SHIPPING

-We package eggs in foam shippers/cartons, surrounded by shredded newspaper, in box 7 for safety.
-The box is labeled “Fragile Hatching Eggs”, “Hold at Post Office” with your number, for pickup at the post office.
-(You can waive the post office option, and have them sent to your house, at checkout should you wish.)
+We package eggs in foam shippers, surrounded by shredded newspaper, in box 7 for safety.
+Orders up to a dozen will be double boxed.
+The larger orders have 12x12 foam inserts.
+The box is labeled, “Hold at Pickup” at the post office with your number, for pickup at the post office.
+That is the best option, though some do choose “Ship to House”

 DSC_6715.JPG